tdooner/CodeForBuffalo.github.io/mission.md

 ---
 ### Our mission:
+##### How we intend to make our vision real

 Code for Buffalo uses the principles and practices of the digital age to team up with local government and the Buffalo community in order to expand access to technology and digital skills, enhance public services and quality of life, and deepen civic engagement and participation.

 **1. To expand access and skills**

-  If the best tool or service is inaccessible to those who need it most, it's neither radical nor revolutionary.
+  If great tools and services are inaccessible to those in the greatest need, it's neither radical nor revolutionary.
 Focus on serving the most vulnerable in our society.

 **2. To make change real**